-Outside of our current prolific President who is constantly tweeting to his base, messaging for marketing can be quite effective and useful for most business practices particularly in lead generation.
+Outside of recalling our previous past President predilections who constantly tweeted to his base before being banned on Twitter and Facebook, messaging for marketing can be quite effective and useful for most business practices particularly in lead generation.

 Juliette Kopecky wrote about 3 step 'no-fluff' process in SalesHacker acknowledging that it’s pretty easy to find marketing applications for Twitter and writes about sales applications.
 Are there any — besides the fluffy and non-specific things, like “engage with leads,” that we hear about all the time?

 Actually, yes!
 Twitter can be a very powerful nurturing tool for lead prospecting.
 And we thought there should be a fluff-free process you could implement to use Twitter to connect with prospects at a higher rate.